wangjunke9112-sudo/wangjunke9112-sudo.github.io/content/_index.md

         label: Our research
         url: /research/
       text: |
-        **Light–Energy Nanosystems and Semiconductors**
+        **Light · Energy · Nanophotonics · Semiconductors**

-        We develop semiconductor optoelectronic devices that convert, control, and use light for energy and future technologies.
+        We develop monolithically stacked multilayer semiconductor devices that push the efficiency and functionality limits of photovoltaics, light emission, and solar-driven energy conversion.

-        Based at South China University of Technology · School of Materials Science and Engineering · State Key Laboratory of Luminescent Materials and Devices.
+        Based at the State Key Laboratory of Luminescent Materials and Devices, South China University of Technology, Guangzhou, China.
     design:
       background:
         gradient_start: '#003A6B'